catid/lllm/dataset/README.md

 ## Install the C++ dataloader package

-Follow the instructions in the `dataset/cpp_dataloader/` directory.
+The ansible scripts from `playbook/` have already installed the package.
+If you need to install it manually, follow the instructions in the `dataset/package/` directory.

 ## Shard and tokenize the dataset